 Due to numerous incompatibilities, this series of pages will ONLY work in Google Chrome.

 I didn't work on the design at all - rather, I completely recreated the site to use CSS, lose tables, and run on Django.
 Previously, the site required manual editing of several HTML documents and even an RSS feed to function.
-Now all Dave needs to do is enter in a comic, date, some extra optional information, and the site does the rest.
+Now all Allison needs to do is enter in a comic, date, some extra optional information, and the site does the rest.

 Dead Winter is now hosted on Webfaction, which provides custom app installation, multiple webserver support, and shell access - everything this project needed.

 I experimented with the jQuery UI Draggable interaction and created a fun toy that creates smaller and smaller children every time the main parent is dragged.

 CSS3 styles are used to add rounding, shadows, rotation, gradients and more, so Google Chrome is recommended for viewing.

 I teach a class on Front-end Web Development at Noisebridge.
 The class is split into a lecture and lab, each of which occur once a week.
 The lecture is also broadcast and saved to YouTube - I have some recurring students from other parts of the world.